kubesphere/community/sig-docs/localization/ZH-CN Localization Task.md

 - Submit your translation to the **master branch** of [website repository](https://github.com/kubesphere/website).
 - Click the guide name in the following table which will direct you to the en website.
 They should be used as source files, which are stored in the path **website/content/en/docs**.
 You may see some en files are already in the path **website/content/zh/docs**, while some of them may not be the same as the en files in **website/content/en/docs**.
 In short, use files in the path **website/content/en/docs** as the source file for translation, and save the translated files in the same path in **website/content/zh/docs**.
 - When you submit your translation, only submit **one guide at a time in a pull request**, which can greatly improve the review efficiency.
-- For more information about the localization style guide, see [KubeSphere Localization Style Guide (for Simplified Chinese)](https://github.com/kubesphere/website/blob/master/localization_style_guides/KubeSphere%20Localization%20Style%20Guide%20(for%20Simplified%20Chinese).md).
+- For more information about the documentation and localization style guide, see [KubeSphere Documentation Style Guide](https://github.com/kubesphere/website/blob/master/KubeSphere%20Documentation%20Style%20Guide.md) and [KubeSphere Localization Style Guide (for Simplified Chinese)](https://github.com/kubesphere/website/blob/master/localization_style_guides/KubeSphere%20Localization%20Style%20Guide%20(for%20Simplified%20Chinese).md).

 | Quickstarts                                                  | Translator | PR Link |
 | ------------------------------------------------------------ | ---------- | ------- |